adamwassal/flower_app_flutter/README.md

-# 🌸 Flower App Ecommerce
+# 💻 Laptop App Ecommerce

 A modern and elegant **Flutter e-commerce app** designed for flower shopping.
 The UI is clean, responsive, and optimized for a smooth user experience.